facelessuser/BracketHighlighter/docs/customize.md

     },
 ```

-The `plugin` paramter is a dictionary that contains 3 parameters to define what plugin should get run, with what arguments, and on what bracket definition.
+The `plugin` paramter is a dictionary that contains 3 arguments that define which plugin should get run, under which circumstance it is run, and with what parameters it is run with.

 | Parameter | Description |
 |-----------|-------------|